Free Rein

 Free Rein is a British drama television series created and written by Vicki Lutas and Anna McCleery.

-It stars Jaylen Barron, Navia Robinson (seasons 1-2) and Freddy Carter.

 Produced in the UK by Lime Pictures, the ten-part first series premiered on Netflix on 23 June 2017.
-Although the island where the series is set is fictional and unnamed, it is based on Anglesey, Wales and is referred to as "an island off the coast of England" throughout the programme.
+Although the island where the series is set is fictional and unnamed, it is based on Anglesey, Wales, and is referred to as "an island off the coast of England" throughout the programme.
 The second series premiered on 6 July 2018.
 Shortly afterwards, Free Rein was renewed for a third series, as well as two feature-length special episodes.
 Free Rein: The 12 Neighs of Christmas, premiered on 7 December 2018.
 The second special, Free Rein: Valentine’s Day, premiered on 1 February 2019.
 The third series, consisting of 10 episodes, premiered on 6 July 2019.
 In January 2021, cast member Céline Buckens confirmed that the series had concluded.